The Employment Law Review: Italy

 ii Probationary periods

 Probationary periods are allowed and the length varies depending on the level of the employee and the applicable collective agreement.
 During the probationary period, each party can withdraw from the contract without notice.

 iii Establishing a presence

 A foreign company is free to hire employees and engage consultants directly without setting up a subsidiary or branch in Italy.
 However, if the activities carried out in Italy amount to a permanent establishment for tax purposes, the setting up of a branch or a subsidiary is required.
-This usually happens when the services provided in Italy relate to the core business of the foreign company and are not merely preparatory or when the employees, consultants or agents are empowered to execute contracts that directly bind the company.
+This usually happens when the services provided in Italy concern the core business of the foreign company and are not merely preparatory, or when the employees, consultants or agents are empowered to execute contracts that directly bind the company.
 In the latter situation, the foreign company will also be liable for failure to fulfil the relevant obligations under the Italian tax laws and be subject to tax penalties.

 A foreign company engaging employees without establishing a local entity must appoint an Italian company representative through a power of attorney, which is usually a payroll adviser.

 The setting up of an Italian payroll is required as the foreign company must deduct social security contributions at source and pay these to the Italian social security authorities, whereas the employee is liable to pay income tax to the Italian tax authorities.
 In addition, notarised and legalised (by apostille) copies of the company's articles of incorporation, along with a certificate of good standing attesting that it is registered with the local register of enterprises, if any, must be provided.
 These documents must be translated into Italian.